 It’s the breakdown of collagen later in life that leads to sagging and wrinkles.

 The good news is that you can also boost collagen naturally with your diet.
-The best options for collagen-producing agents include bone broth (one of the best), dark green veggies, meat (make sure it’s organic and well-sourced,) egg whites, beans and cheese.
+The best options for collagen-producing agents include bone broth (one of the best), dark green veggies, meat (make sure it’s organic and well-sourced,) egg whites, beans, cheese and a pure collagen supplement.

 It’s also important to get enough vitamin C – top sources of vitamin C include citrus fruits, capsicum, guava, dark green leafy veggies (especially kale), kiwifruit, broccoli and berries.